SimonLdj/hypnolog-server/README.md

 ![alt text](/doc/images/screenshot_hypnolog-python-example.png "HypnoLog UI screenshot")

 ## How does it work
 Easy. *HypnoLog* sends the logged data/objects from your application as JSON HTTP requests to HypnoLog server.
 HypnoLog server sends it to the web browser.
 Web browser displays the data as you wish.
 You see your logged data - visualized and shining as you want.
-Read more in the full [Documentation](documentation).
+Read more in the full [Documentation].

 ## Usage